Report information on oil and natural gas production

 First purchasers of oil or condensate (purchasers)

-The first purchaser of oil or condensate (referred to as the purchaser) is a person who purchases oil or condensate produced in B.C.
-The purchaser is responsible for valuation reporting.
+Purchasers of oil or condensate produced in B.C. are responsible for valuation reporting.

 Where and what to report